DanielnetoDotCom/ServerMonitor/README.md

 # ServerMonitor
-PHP Script to show the server status Memory, CPU and Disk usage
+PHP Script to show the server status Memory, CPU and Disk usage in real time

 This script was maded for linux only.